IrisChase/IVD/README.md

 Where the remora operator (`@`) is used within an element, it is substituted by the actual instance name given to the element which derives from the remorial class.
 In the above examples, this name is auto-generated as the elements are anonymous.

-One special feature of remora substitution is that you can address any remora in the "school" (GET IT??) from any other element in the school using the `@::element-name` syntax, which is substituted with the name generated for it by the runtime.
+One special feature of remora substitution is that you can address any remora in the "school" (GET IT??) from any other element in the school using the `@::element-name` syntax, which is substituted with the name generated for it by the compiler.
 [This allows for a remorial class to export values from a child remora](https://github.com/IrisChase/IVD/blob/11066e421ff74b9418b420a3890e5d9fdcf40f6e/src/tests/valid/remoravaluekeysubstitution.ivd#L19) (Which are all otherwise unaddressable), but the implications of this are outside the scope of this little hoe-down.

 The remora example above is obviously incomplete.
 The biggest failing is that it really should be bound to a model in order to have a place to actually send input data and triggers for buttons.
 Remoras work with nested models, and common parent deduction and all that good stuff as well.
 They're just an additional type of template which tag alongside otherwise normal classes.